 Sub-samples.
 Instead of considering all possible situations, we may want to consider only part of them - this often happens in data processing when we want to decrease computation time.
 Of course, we need to select sub-populations in such a way that within each cluster, the relative density does not change.
-However, it is OK to select different fractions of sample in different clusters: e.g.:

-- if some cluster contains a large number of different situations, it makes sense to select only some of them, while - for another cluster which consists of a few situations, we cannot drastically decrease this number since otherwise, we will not have enough remaining elements to make statistically meaningful estimates (e.g., estimates of the probability density d(x)).
+However, it is OK to select different fractions of sample in different clusters.
+For example, if some cluster contains a large number of different situations, it makes sense to select only some of them, while for another cluster which consists of a few situations, we cannot drastically decrease this number since otherwise, we will not have enough remaining elements to make statistically meaningful estimates (e.g., estimates of the probability density d(x)).

-When we select only a portion of elements at a location x, the density d(x) in the vicinity of this location is multiplied by the ratio λ of the following two proportions:

-- the proportion of this cluster in the original sample, and - the proportion of this cluster in the new sample.

-Since the values of x_j do not change, the gradient z - and hence, its length l - is also multiplied by the same constant λ .
+When we select only a portion of elements at a location x, the density d(x)in the vicinity of this location is multiplied by the ratio λ of the following two proportions: the proportion of this cluster in the original sample, and the proportion of this cluster in the new sample.
+Since the values of x_i do not change, the gradient z - and hence, its length l - is also multiplied by the same constant λ .
 In the vicinity of another cluster, the corresponding values of d' and l' are similarly multiplied by a different constant λ' .
 It is reasonable to require that the relative quality of different possible thresholds does not change under this transition to a sub-sample.
 Thus, we arrive at the following definition.

-Definition 7.
-We say that a non-zero preference relation \succeq is invariant with respect to sub-sampling if for every two pairs (d,l) and (d',l') and for every two positive real numbers $\lambda > 0$ and $\lambda' > 0$, $(d,l) \succeq (d',l')$ implies that
+Definition 3.
+We say that a non-zero preference relation \succeq is sub-sampling invariant if for every two pairs (d,l) and (d',l') and for every two positive real numbers $\lambda > 0$ and $\lambda' > 0$, $(d, l) \succeq (d', l')$ implies that

-$$(\lambda \cdot d, \lambda \cdot l) \succeq (\lambda' \cdot d', \lambda' \cdot l').$$
+$$(\lambda \cdot d, \lambda \cdot l) \succ (\lambda' \cdot d', \lambda' \cdot l').$$

 Proposition 2.
-For every closed monotonic non-zero preference relation \succeq which is invariant with respect to sub-sampling, $(d, l) \succeq (d', l')$ if and only if
+For every closed monotonic sub-sampling invariant non-zero preference relation \succeq , $(d,l) \succeq (d',l')$ if and only if $l/d \geq l'/d'$.

-$$\frac{l}{d} \ge \frac{l'}{d'}$$ .

 Discussion.
-Thus, as a threshold, we should select a value of the density d(x) corresponding to the point where the ratio $\frac{\|\nabla d\|}{d}$ attains its largest possible value.
+Thus, as a threshold, we should select a value of the density d(x)corresponding to the point where the ratio $\frac{\|\nabla d\|}{d}$ attains its largest possible value.
 This result explains the above empirical rule.